vapor/docs/3.0/docs/vapor/middleware.md

 ## CORSMiddleware

 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
-APIs built in Vapor will require a CORS policy in order to safely return requests to modern web browsers.
+REST APIs built in Vapor will require a CORS policy in order to safely return requests to modern web browsers.

 An example configuration could look something like this: